Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 We formalize the particle tracks produced by this step in preparation for the following sections.
 An observation of $n$ frames of $p \times p$ pixel resolution results in a set of tracks $\bm{K}$.
 Each track $k \in \bm{K}$ is a set of particle positions $(x, y)_t$, where $x$ and $y$ are pixel coordinates of the center of the particle, and $t$ is the frame number, representative of time.
 A track starts and ends at times $t_s$ and $t_e$, and the particle tracking algorithm imposes a minimum on $t_e - t_s$ to filter out spurious false positive identifications.
 We formally define a track with Equation \ref{eq:trackdef}:

 For all tracks in $\bm{K}$, the spatiotemporal coordinates are stored for further biosignature assessment (i.e., motility and fluorescence) in future processing steps.
-Track coordinates are also included for transmission as the compact collection of integers is relatively small on disk and permits manual review by science teams.
+Track coordinates are also included for transmission as the compact collection of integers \ed{has a relatively small data volume} and permits manual review \ed{of particle motion} by science teams.